ankan-mazumdar/Amazon-Food-reviews-sentiment-Analysis/README.md

 # Amazon-Food-reviews-sentiment-Analysis
-Here Amazon food reviews data is analysed using  used to classify the sentiment  of the review given by the Amazon user.
+Here Amazon food reviews data is analysed using Bag of Words, TF-IDF, Word2Vec, AverageWrod2Vec along with different Machine learning algorithms  used to classify the sentiment  of the review given by the Amazon user.
+Moreover the model is deployed using below steps:

-Steps:
 1. Build a model on your local box (Amazon Fine Food reviews) and store the model and other key model related variables in .pkl files
 2. Launch a micro instance on AWS.